josacar/triki/README.md

 You want to develop against real production data, but you don't want to violate your users' privacy.
 Enter Triki: standalone Crystal code for the selective rewriting of SQL dumps in order to protect user privacy.

+# Documentation

+[Here](https://josacar.github.io/triki/) you can find the latest generated API documentation about this library.

 # Supported databases and versions